-This standard invokes six standard head forms for helmet inspection, marking and testing.
-The geometry of these head forms is according to the definitions for the 'A', 'C', 'E', 'J', 'M', and 'O' head forms described in International Standards Organization (ISO) Draft Standard ISO DIS 6220-1983.
-The impact mass specifications for the impact test phase are comparable to those in ECE 22-05 for these same head form designations.
+This standard invokes four standard head forms for helmet inspection, marking and testing.
+The geometry of these head forms is according to the definitions for the 'A', 'C', 'E' and 'J' head forms described in International Standards Organization (ISO) Draft Standard ISO DIS

-Figure 1 ISO Head form -- ISO DIS 6220-1983
+Figure 1.
+ISO Headform - ISO DIS 6220-1983